BayAreaOpenScienceGroup/BayAreaOpenScienceGroup.github.io/index.md

 Check out our [collaborative notes](https://docs.google.com/document/d/1gy8IuIsjcPPSa89PkpF03QWwwd8rt3BO-18qrvQoKhY/edit?usp=sharing)

 Find presentations from past meetups on [Zenodo](https://zenodo.org/communities/lane-open-science/?page=1&size=20)

+### Use the Open Science Team Agreements!
+Want to talk about Open Science with your lab or team?
+We created a two-page open science team agreements template that can guide teams in learning and making decisions about open science.
+[Find it on Zenodo](https://zenodo.org/record/7154101#.Y1v9HMHMKZw).

 ### Contact:
 Interested in joining the group or learning about future events?